jwong1209/HelloWorld/README.md

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] Button that can change the color of the text to magenta and cause a toast with message to appear.

 ## Video Walkthrough